sagesharp/coc-handbook/response/team_meeting_2.md

 Goals of the meeting:

-- **Discuss the talk with offender/reporter/vistims with the whole team** Describe how the talk went: how the offender reacted, if they are sorry and cooperative?
+- **Discuss the talk with reported person/reporter with the whole team** Describe how the talk went: how the reported person reacted, if they are sorry and cooperative?
 Or they were defensive or agressive?
 Do they agreed to the proposed by Response Team solution?

 - **Decide if any further actions are required**
-	It is possible that the talk with offender/reporter/vistim brings new light to the reported situation.
+	It is possible that the talk with the reported person/reporter brings new light to the reported situation.
 You should share it with the team and decide together if any extra actions should be taken.
-For example, if speaking with the offender revealed that they might be a thread for safety of other attendees, you want to discuss further steps.
+For example, if speaking with the reported person revealed that they might be a thread for safety of other attendees, you want to discuss further steps.

 - **Decide if case is closed**